Professors: Mary Ann Clawson, Chair; Alex Dupuy; Robert Rosenthal

 And, one of the following:

-- 3 additional topical courses from any combination of:
+- Three additional topical courses from any combination of:

-- SOC401 or SOC402 (Wesleyan Sociology Department Individual Tutorials including Education in the Field)
+- SOC 401 or SOC 402 or SOC 469 (Wesleyan Sociology Department Individual Tutorials including Education in the Field)

 - Advisor-approved courses taken outside the Wesleyan Sociology Department